QuickCrafts/PerfectPick_Catalog_ms/README.md

-# Recommendation Microservice
+# Catalog Microservice

-Generation and management recommendations based on past user likes.
+Generation and management of catalog of movies, books and songs.

 ---
 <br />